 Mark: I think it’s gonna become … You’re gonna start to see, finally, the movement into really ubiquitous, true wireless charging.
 You and I discussed this, Yuval, at Pepcom a few weeks ago, but the fact of the matter is there’s a lot of, I think, misinformation.
 Consumers especially are confused about what wireless charging really means.
 The technology that you’re focused on, and you’re trying to bring to market is really genuine wireless charging.
 It’s not inductive charging, which I think most consumers are familiar with.
-The new iPhones have been out for a bit, and of course Samsung’s have been on the market with, quote, quote, inductive charging on their phones for some time.
+The new iPhones have been out for a bit, and of course, Samsung has been on the market with, quote-unquote, inductive charging on their phones for some time.

 Mark: I really think that gonna be a big thing for next year because it’s gonna really open up incredible usage models that really couldn’t exist before because you’ll always have access to continuous power in various places.
 Not just coffee shops, but a variety of different things.
 I’m very excited that what may happen next year as we’re finally gonna see some really aggressive movement into that area.